char06/Portfolio-website/README.md

 - **[Font Awesome](https://fontawesome.com/v4/get-started/):** Utilizing a comprehensive library of icons to enhance the visual appeal of the website.

+- **[Isotope](https://isotope.metafizzy.co/):** Layout library for sorting and filtering.

+- **[FancyApps](https://fancyapps.com/fancybox/getting-started/):** "Fancybox is the ultimate JavaScript lightbox alternative that sets the standard for premium user experience in multimedia display".

 Feel free to explore the various sections to learn more about me, check out the projects I've worked on, and get in touch.
 I'm constantly updating it with new content and improvements.
 Your feedback is highly appreciated!
 Thank you for visiting.

 <img width="2226" alt="Screenshot 2024-01-10 at 11 40 22 AM" src="https://github.com/char06/Portfolio-website/assets/24831449/cb1290d1-18fa-412b-85c5-757d344d2bba">